Microsoft Azure Opens Doors for Hospitality Companies

-In fact, as depicted in the graph below, from 2017 to 2020 the hybrid cloud market is expected to achieve a constant annual growth rate of 22.5% worldwide.
+As shown in Figure 1, from 2017 to 2020, the hybrid cloud market is expected to achieve a constant annual growth rate of 22.5% worldwide.

 Since hospitality companies are expected to invest in newer hotel technology for a competitive edge, they are constantly on the lookout for innovative, affordable and versatile solutions.
-Unlike hardware, which can be expensive and bulky, hybrid cloud has the potential to cut 50% of operational costs and offers the flexibility managers need to monitor activities remotely and in real time.
-Before you migrate applications, however, be sure to evaluate the cost, capabilities, management overhead and time to market relevant to your industry.
+Unlike hardware, which can be expensive and bulky, hybrid cloud has the potential to cut 50% of operational costs and offers the flexibility managers need to monitor activities remotely, find Capterra.
+Before you pursue cloud migration, however, be sure to evaluate the cost, capabilities, management overhead and time to market relevant to your industry.

 “There’s a lot of work and planning associated with ensuring that you don’t break any of those connections,” Mayer says.
 He recommends assessing your environment on a workload-by-workload basis to determine if a hybrid approach is right for your organization.